When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations

-Table \ref{tab:alg-comparison} summarizes the differences between our work and existing literature.
-One difference is that prior works focus on \textit{user}-level fairness with pre-defined groups, whereas we focus on \textit{item}-level fairness, with no reliance on group labels.

-However, there is also a major difference in the \textit{motivation} of our work compared to existing works that induce a distinction in the types of situations that the works apply to.
-Specifically, the methods from existing works address situations where an algorithm designer knows, a priori, that they would like to enforce a certain type of fairness constraint.
-That is, there is an \textit{external constraint} that deems a particular fairness notion necessary, and these fairness constraints are \textit{generic}, in the sense that they can be defined in a general machine learning context (e.g., equalize error across groups).
+There is also a significant difference in the \textit{motivation} of our work compared to existing papers, resulting in a distinction of when the works can be applied.
+Specifically, existing works address situations where there is, a priori, an \textit{external constraint} that deems a particular fairness notion necessary, and these fairness notions are \textit{generic} in the sense that they can be defined in a generic machine learning context (e.g., equalize error across groups).

-On the other hand, the motivation of our work is to \textit{identify} unfairness issues that arise specifically from the PCA algorithm.
+On the other hand, the motivation of our work is to \textit{identify} unfairness issues that arise \textit{specifically} from the PCA algorithm.
 The issues that we identify are not generic machine learning issues, and hence they would not necessarily be issues that one would be concerned about a priori.
-Our work helps elucidate the black-box nature of the PCA algorithm and contributes to situations where one does not have a particular fairness notion in mind but would like to understand what types of issues can arise from this specific algorithm.
+Our work helps elucidate the black-box nature of the PCA algorithm and contributes to situations where one does not have a particular fairness notion in mind but would like to understand what issues can arise from this specific algorithm.

 Analogs of this distinction appear in other areas.
-For example, in prediction, the seminal work of \cite{hardt2016equality} studies how to learn a classifier with an external fairness constraint (equality of opportunity).
-In contrast, \cite{chen2018my,khani2020feature} also study fairness in prediction, but the goal is to identify the reasons why bias may arise in a prediction setting, rather than developing algorithms that satisfy a fairness notion.
+For example, in prediction, the seminal work of \citet{hardt2016equality} studies how to learn a classifier with an external fairness constraint (equality of opportunity).
+In contrast, \citet{chen2018my} and \citet{khani2020feature} also study fairness in prediction, but the goal is to identify mechanisms that induce bias in prediction, rather than the goal of developing algorithms that satisfy a fairness notion.

 \paragraph{\textbf{Weighted Dimensionality Reduction}} Weighted dimensionality reduction is a well-studied problem and several past works have even leveraged these models to mitigate popularity bias \cite{steck2011item}.
 We note that a common challenge in weighted dimensionality reduction works is that it is difficult to enforce 1) convexity and 2) a hard rank constraint, where the rank of the approximation matrix is strictly upper bounded.
 The majority of weighted dimensionality reduction works setup non-convex problems and then optimize via gradient descent, alternating least squares, or expectation-maximization \cite{gantner2011personalized, steck2011item, bailey2012principal}.
 On the other hand, Max-Margin matrix factorization \cite{srebro2004maximum} is an example of a convex formulation; however, this method does not satisfy the hard rank constraint.